Signalsmith-Audio/plot/README.md

 	* styling done via (customisable) CSS where possible
 * explicit labelling (no legends)
 * values labelled with three levels: major/minor/tick
 	* no explicit axis-lines, use major gridlines instead
+* attempts not to draw out-of-view data

 ### Current limitations